Skip to main content

 Consult Dr. Ash

-NAD+ supplements (mostly NR or NMN, two precursors that raise cellular NAD+ levels) have real human data behind them and may support energy and DNA repair as we age.
+NAD+ supplements (mostly NR or NMN, two precursors that raise cellular NAD+ levels) have human data behind them and may support energy and DNA repair as we age.
 AG1 is essentially a premium multivitamin with hidden doses inside proprietary blends.
 NAD+ is a targeted tool.
 AG1 is convenience marketing.

 Why We Look Past the Marketing

-In the supplement world, marketing budgets often dwarf research budgets.
-We dissect two of the most popular "Medicine 3.0" products: NAD+ boosters and greens powders.
-The goal is to figure out what actually moves the needle in your biology.
 If you listen to wellness podcasts, you have heard about Athletic Greens (AG1) and NAD+.
 They are sold as essential insurance policies for your health.
 One promises to cover your nutrition.
 The other promises to slow aging.
-At Fishtown Medicine, we look past the endorsements at the clinical data.
-The goal is to help you spend your supplement budget on things that actually serve your biology.

-What Is NAD+ and Does It Actually Help?
+What Is NAD+ and Does It Help?

-Verdict: Real science, complicated delivery.
 NAD+ stands for nicotinamide adenine dinucleotide.
 It is a coenzyme (a small molecule that helps enzymes run) found in every living cell.
 It does two big jobs.

 1. Energy production.
 It helps turn food into ATP (the cell's fuel currency) inside the mitochondria.